Condition of Our Watermains

 Tomahawk™ Pipe Cleaning and Preparation Overview

-Click on the left icon below for an overview of the Tomahawk pipeline cleaning and preparation process.
-Click on the right icon below to view a video showing the trenchless street, without service bypass during Tomahawk cleaning.
+Click on the left picture below for an overview of the Tomahawk pipeline cleaning and preparation process.
+Click on the right picture below to view a video showing the trenchless street from a unique bird's-eye view, no water bypass installed.

 Final Inspection Video